treydock/rspec-system-puppet/README.md

     # RSPEC_SET=debian-70rc1-x64 bundle exec rake spec:system

-Consult the `.nodeset.yml` file for the list of sets.
+Consult the `.nodeset.yml` file for the list of sets, and [the rspec-system nodesets introduction](https://github.com/puppetlabs/rspec-system#creating-a-nodeset-file) to learn how to manage them.

 ## Further Information